Definition, Philosophy, Student Learning Outcomes and Criteria for General Education Breadth Requirements

 In addition, students successfully completing the Introduction to Higher Education requirement will be able to:

-- Develop an awareness of and utilize the resources available at CSULA to support learning, academic planning, and a sense of belonging.
+- Develop an awareness of and utilize the resources available at Cal State LA to support learning, academic planning, and a sense of belonging.

 - Contextualize what they are learning in class and its relevance in the context of the community through a Civic Learning and/or Community Engagement experience.
 Civic Learning and Community Engagement have, as an integral component, the use of reflective activities intended to integrate course content and skills and knowledge with civic participation and/or community involvement and to develop or strengthen students’ commitment to social responsibility and civic engagement.